DataBiosphere/jade-data-repo/docs/infrastructure.md

     - This action will start a job one, the UI end to end tests.
 This will take the code from a PR and build a container then test it.
 - [Jade-Datarepo-ui dev container build and helm definition bump](https://github.com/DataBiosphere/jade-data-repo-ui/blob/develop/.github/workflows/dev-image-update.yaml)
   - On Merge to develop
-  -  This action take the passed code from Jade-Datarepo-ui integration testing and builds a bless container specifically for develop.
+  - This action take the passed code from Jade-Datarepo-ui integration testing and builds a blessed container specifically for develop meaning the build has passed integration tests and now has a tag containging the "commit hash+-develop".
 Once the container is build it

 #### Terraform Actions
 - [Terraform PR testing](https://github.com/broadinstitute/terraform-jade/blob/master/.github/workflows/terraformPr.yml)